SvenJager/HomeLab/README.md

-# HomeLab
+# Homelab

-The Repo for all my Homelabbing stuff
+Welcome to my homelab repo, here i store all the info about my homelab